farmera/sare_grant/study_methods.md

 This section provides a narrative description of methods used to generate and assess multi-spectral data.
 It is not a typical 'Methods and Materials' section as might be found in a traditional scientific paper.
-In [Section 8]() and [Section 9]() we go into greater detail regarding methods, including preparation of the study site, final results, etc. Here we set the stage for what follows and describe some of the challenges faced.
+In [Section 8]() and [Section 9]() we go into greater detail regarding methods.
+Here we set the stage for what follows and describe some of the challenges faced.

 One challenge for this project relates to its being essentially a 'two-sided' endeavor.
 On the one hand, we wanted to investigate low-cost methods in aerial photography for agriculture in general.
 This desire was motivated by an interest in the subject along with a conviction that farmers themselves have under-utilized available remote sensing techniques perhaps because they assume such methods are too complex or expensive.
 On the other hand, we wanted to answer a scientific question which requires a level of sophistication regarding methods of capture and analysis.
-These threads are not necessarily at incompatible, in fact they are related, though in pursuing them we have sometimes felt a degree of tension.
+These threads are not necessarily incompatible, in fact they are related, though in pursuing them we have sometimes felt a degree of tension.

 Throughout this study we have been guided by empirical questions that are not directly related to the selection of a